openingscience/book/_posts/2013-08-01-towards_another_scientific_revolution.md

 at Massachusetts General Hospital Cancer Center in Boston, Massachusetts, study tumors on individual levels and search for cancer causes.
-In March 2012 Forster was trying to isolate ribonucleic acid (RNA)—the genetic blueprint for proteins within the cell—within mouse cells.
+In March 2012 Forster was trying to isolate ribonucleic acid (RNA) — the genetic blueprint for proteins within the cell—within mouse cells.
 To prepare the cells for her experiment she mixed them with a special gel that provided them with all the nutrients to grow and proliferate, even outside the body, for a short period of time.
 Yet in